Nomination rules: Canada

 Canadian citizens have a constitutional right to stand for election to the House of Commons of Canada and to the provincial legislative assemblies.
 A citizen does not need to be nominated by a political party to stand for election.

 To be nominated as a candidate for the House of Commons, a citizen must be at least 18 years old on election day.
 A candidate must obtain a number of signatures from eligible voters in the riding they are standing in – normally 100 signatures, but 50 signatures are acceptable in designated remote or large ridings.
 A candidate does not need to live in the riding where they are nominated, but can only be nominated in one riding.
 The nomination requirements are set out by a federal statute, the Canada Elections Act, and administered by a federal non-partisan agency, Elections Canada.

 A candidate can also seek the nomination from a registered political party to represent that party in the election.
 The party nomination is separate from the nomination process with Elections Canada.
 Each political party sets its own nomination process and runs the nomination process itself.
 As a general rule, only members of the party are entitled to vote in the party nomination process.
 At the federal level, there are rules governing contributions and spending for party nominations.
 If a political party is registered with Elections Canada and has nominated the candidate to represent the party, the party affiliation can be included on the ballot.

 Nomination rules are similar in each of the ten provinces and three territories.

-European Parliament
+European Union

 EU member states may set their own rules on ballot access in elections to the European Parliament.
 In Denmark, Germany, Greece, Estonia, the Netherlands, Sweden, and the Czech Republic, candidates must be nominated by political parties.
 In the other member states, a specified number of signatures is needed.
 In the Netherlands and the United Kingdom (pre-Brexit), a deposit is required as well as signatures.
 In the Republic of Ireland, candidates may be nominated either by a registered political party or by 60 members of the relevant electorate.
+The right to stand as a candidate at elections to the European Parliament and municipal elections is in Article 39 and Article 40 of the Charter of Fundamental Rights of the European Union.

+The Convention on the Participation of Foreigners in Public Life at Local Level has extended the right to stand for local elections to non-citizens in some cases.

 France

 Candidates for the office of President of the Republic require 500 signatures of elected individuals (mayors, MPs, regional councillors).

+They must not be disqualified, which may occur as judicial punishment.

+Italy

+In municipal elections, candidates must post a petition undersigned by a number of registered voters, the amount of signatures required depending on the population of the municipality.